Walter Blackman

-Walter Blackman (born 1965/1966) is an American politician who served as a member of the Arizona House of Representatives from the 6th district.
-He was the first Black Republican elected to the Arizona State Legislature.
+Walter Blackman (born 1965/1966) is an American politician who serves as a member of the Arizona House of Representatives from the 7th district.
+He previously served in the legislature from 2019 to 2023 for District 6, and was the first black Republican elected to the Arizona State Legislature.
 Blackman served 21 years in the United States Army, earning a Bronze Star for combat action as a tank commander in Iraq.

 Early life and education

 Blackman was born on an Army base in Portugal, where his father served as an officer in the United States Air Force Security Forces.
 He was raised in Wiesbaden, Germany.

 Career

 Blackman served in the United States Army for 21 years as a front line tank commander, and a sexual harassment and assault prevention Senior Program Manager specialist.
 He earned a Bronze Star for combat action in Iraq, and a Meritorious Service Medal.
-From 2016 to 2018, he was the founder, President, and Chief Executive Officer of WB Inclusion and Diversity Consulting Firm, LLC in Snowflake, Arizona.
+From 2016 to 2018, he was the founder, President and Chief Executive Officer of WB Inclusion and Diversity Consulting Firm, LLC in Snowflake, Arizona.